 Filter du Output with grep

-Use grep to isolate specific subdirectories from verbose output:
+Use the grep command in Linux to isolate specific subdirectories from verbose output:

-This filters the output to show only entries measured in gigabytes, helping you quickly spot heavy subdirectories within /home.
+This filters the output to show only entries measured in gigabytes, helping you quickly spot heavy subdirectories within your home directory.

 Advanced du Techniques